Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Older C programs often omit `main`’s return type, taking advantage of the fact that it traditionally defaults to `int`:
+Older C programs often omit `main`'s return type, taking advantage of the fact that it traditionally defaults to `int`:

 ```C
 main ()